-- 1. Flush the entire system thoroughly by allowing potable water to flow through it. - 2.
+1. Flush the entire system thoroughly by allowing potable water to flow through it.

+- Be sure to fill the water tank from a source known to provide safe, pure drinking water. - If you do not use the freshwater system for long periods of time or only use it seasonally it is recommended that you follow the disinfecting practice before using it. - 2.
 Drain the system completely. - 3.
 Fill the entire system with an approved disinfecting solution (check with your dealer for recommendations) and follow the method prescribed by the manufacturer. - 4.
 After disinfecting, drain the entire system. - 5.
 Flush the entire system thoroughly several more times with potable water. - 6.
-Now the system is ready for use, fill with fresh potable water.
+Now the system is ready for use, fill with potable water.

-This should be done annually or before using the system if it has been laid up for an extended period of time.
+This should be done annually or before using the system if it has been laid up for an extended amount of time.